This guide describes various forms of instructional contact to develop students' information literacy skills.

 Instruction in the library is recommended for interactive research sessions lasting the full class period.

-Synchronous Zoom instruction sessions occur online during class time.
-Librarians can demonstrate search strategies and techniques via screen share and allow student participation using Zoom features such as breakout rooms and chat.
+Synchronous Teams instruction sessions occur online during class time.
+Librarians can demonstrate search strategies and techniques via screen share and allow student participation using Teams features such as chat.

-Library instruction on Zoom is recommended for courses that meet online.
+Library instruction on Teams is recommended for courses that meet online.

 Tutorial videos allow students to view brief demonstrations of search techniques using library resources.
 You can link any of the current tutorials to your Moodle course or request a custom tutorial to support an assignment in your class.